AgonConsole8/agon-docs/docs/vdp/Context-Management-API.md

 If there is no context stack with the given `contextId`, then a copy of the current context will be saved to the stack, and you will be left with the current context.

+This means that in both cases the context before you called this command is saved to the stack, and to revert to it you should call the "restore context" command.

-Please note that this does _not_ change the current context stack.
+Please note that this does _not_ change the current active context stack, so the active context ID will remain the same.

 ### `VDU 23, 0, &C8, 6`: Restore all